1. Introduction

 7. Build the ADK Agent

-This step wires the ADK agent to the running Toolbox server and tests all four tools — standard queries, semantic search, and vector ingestion.
+Next, we will need to integrate the ADK agent to the running Toolbox server and test all four tools — standard queries, semantic search, and vector ingestion.
 The agent code is minimal: all database logic lives in tools.yaml.

 Configure the agent's environment